localhost94/smile-site/README.md

 1. Clone this repository
 2. Navigate to the `site` directory
-3. Serve the site locally using Jekyll or any static site generator
+3. Open `index.html` in your browser to view the documentation hub
+4. Access documents either as markdown source or rendered HTML versions
-4. Deploy to GitHub Pages or your preferred hosting platform
+5. Deploy to GitHub Pages or your preferred hosting platform

 ## Local Development